If you constantly question your reality and worry about the future, you are not alone.

 Plus my most worrying what if…..

-Of course a “what if” question could be a positive one like;
+A “what if” question could also be a positive one like;

 However, a “what if” question generally ignites our anxieties first, taking us on a scary roller-coaster ride of emotions.